clickot/apl-db-attachments/README.md

 Java tool to extract ticket attachments from a BMC Remedy Database.

-This is a refactoring of the Remedy Legacy Tool [DB Attachments](https://remedylegacy.com/tools/db-attachments/) to replace outdated dependencies, especially log4j 1.x. and Oracle JDK 1.8.
+This is a refactoring of the Remedy Legacy Tool [DB Attachments](https://remedylegacy.com/tools/db-attachments/).
+It aims to initially replace outdated dependencies, especially log4j 1.x. and Oracle JDK 1.8, and make it easier to keep it up to date with dependency lib upgrades concerning security vulnerabilities.

 To build a release zip simply execute `mvn package`.
 You find the resulting zip file in the target directory.
 To download the zip go to the [release page](https://github.com/clickot/apl-db-attachments/releases).